ShabazBadshah/Algorithms-and-Data-Structures-Basics/101/mongo/mongodb.md

 __Operations on Embedded Data:__:

+- Performing insert and update operations on a single document is *atomic*
 - Insert operations are fairly quick
 - Querying operations are very quick
 - Updating operations can be very complex since the data may need to be updated in multiple locations